Exidy: History

 In 1983, Exidy began creating light gun games, which had not been popular in the arcades since the heyday of electro-mechanical games.
 Crossbow (1983) was a success, establishing the Exidy 440 hardware system and prompting the release of more light gun games in the same style.
 The ‘c’ series consisted of Cheyenne, Combat, Crackshot, Clay Pigeon, and Chiller (1986).
 Chiller, like Death Race before it, attracted attention due to its violent and graphic content, including shooting body parts off of torture victims.

 In 1984, Exidy invested in an interchangeable kit design called the Max-A-Flex based on the Atari 8-bit computers, specifically the 600XL.
-The system featured four titles licensed from computer game company First Star Software: Boulder Bash, Flip and Flop, Bristles, and Astro Chase.
-Max-A-Flex was subsequently abandoned after the release of these titles.
+The system featured four titles licensed from First Star Software: Boulder Dash, Flip and Flop, Bristles, and Astro Chase.
+Max-A-Flex was abandoned after the release of these games.

-Through its entire operation, Exidy never went public nor sought venture capital investment.
-The company relied entirely on its products and the fundraising efforts of President Pete Kauffman to sustain the operation who liked to maintain control.
+Through its entire operation, Exidy remained privately owned and did not seek venture capital investment.
 This also led to a resistance to license product from other countries like Japan, relying mostly on in-house talent.
 (Note: Exidy did license some product early in its history, including Bandido from Nintendo.)
 In 1985, the company went into bankruptcy and former Atari coin-op head Gene Lipkin became president.
 A plan was hatched for Exidy to be bought by Sega, but this never materialized and Lipkin left to establish Sega Enterprises USA.

 Exidy had a bonus program for engineers who created hit games, but did not start crediting its developers until fairly late in its history.
-In the company’s later years, many of their game designers left to join other studios.
+In the company's later years, many of their game designers left to join other studios.
 Long term game designer Howell Ivy departed the company for Sega Enterprises USA to help start their product development apparatus.
 Ken Nicholson who worked on the light gun series as well as Top Secret (1986) left to join Epyx.
 Designer Vic Tolomei left in 1987.

-The company’s last traditional video game was Who Dunit (1988).
+The company's last traditional video game was Who Dunit (1988).
 Afterwards, they moved into video poker machines and eventually into electro-mechanical redemption games.
 Kauffman eventually brought in his daughter Victoria and maintained control of the company until it was voluntarily dissolved in 1999.

-In 2006, Mean Hamster Software acquired the license to develop new versions of Exidy’s arcade catalog.
+In 2006, Mean Hamster Software acquired the license to develop new versions of Exidy's arcade catalog.
 They eventually released Crossbow for IPhone in 2010.
 In 2015, Collectorvision Games registered the abandoned trademark for Exidy along with its logo.